djboulet/djboulet.github.io/_sources/nomography/vfcalculator.rst.txt

 Velocity Factor Calculator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :math:`\frac{1}{4}\lambda` matching stubs can be created with different types of coax cable.
-However, the velocify factor of coax cables varies by type and manufacturer.
-This nomograph allows an engineer to substitute one type for another of different length and velocity factor.
+However the velocify factor of coax cables varies by type and manufacturer.
+This nomograph allows an engineer to substitute one type of cable for another of different length and velocity factor.

 Nomograph
 """""""""